satvikareddy0707/sit725-2021-t2-prac7/README.md

 # sit725-2021-t2-prac4

-This is week 4 prac of SIT725
+This is week 5 prac of SIT725

-connecting to the database
+Model-view-controller(MVC)